Frequently Asked Questions

 5. How should I write my proposal if I am applying for a general operating grant?

 Organizations applying for a general operating grant should write a proposal about their organization as a whole, rather than about a specific project.
 Include information about your organization's projects, programs and services collectively so that we can learn about how your organization carries out its work to achieve its mission.

 In the proposal narrative, you are asked to describe the final results that you hope to achieve through your work.
 For multiyear grants, we realize that results may not be achieved immediately.
-Therefore, we ask you to describe the milestones that you plan to achieve throughout the course of your grant.
+Therefore, we ask you to provide no more than five important milestones for each year of your program or project.
 Milestones might include "products" or "deliverables" that will help you achieve your final results.
 For example, during the course of a three-year project grant, you may plan to increase the number of parents educated on child development and nutrition.
 Your milestones might include the following:

 - Develop and finalize an evidence-based curriculum for the program

 - Develop a survey instrument to assess parent comprehension levels before and after the course

 - Implement the course and summarize participant feedback

 - Refine curriculum and survey instrument to reflect lessons learned from the first year

 - The number of individuals reached by the effort

 - The total number of parents sufficiently educated on child development and nutrition